-Figure 6(b) shows the results obtained for the conditional probability p(j'|+) and ratio r(j) when predicting the TAIEX variation based upon the mathematical sign of the multifractal parameter Δf .
-From inspection, the values of p{max} and r{max} are found to be 59.8% and 14.3%, respectively, which are slightly larger than and equal to the equivalent values in Fig. 6(a), i.e. 54.7% and 14.3%.
-Meanwhile, p{min} and r{min} are found to be 45.6% and 9.7%, respectively, compared to values of 44.9% and 11.7%, in Fig. 6(a).
-In other words, the value of p{min} is similar in both prediction methods, but the value of r{min} in the second method is lower than that in the first.
-Comparing the results presented in Figs. 6(a) and 6(b), it is clear that a stronger correlation exists between the Δf sign sequence and the expected index movement.
-Therefore, it can be inferred that the Δf sign sequence provides a more reliable indication of the index movement than the Δf sign sequence and is therefore more suitable for prediction purposes.
+Figure 6(b) shows the results obtained for the conditional probability p(j'|+) and the ratio r(j) when predicting the TAIEX variation based upon the mathematical sign of the multifractal parameter Δf .
+From inspection, the values of $p{\rm max}$ and $r{\rm max}$ are found to be 59.8 % and 14.3 %, respectively, which are slightly larger than or equal to the equivalent values in Figure 6(a), i.e. 54.7 % and 14.3 %.
+Meanwhile, $p{\rm min}$ and $r{\rm min}$ are found to be 45.6 % and 9.7 %, respectively, compared to values of 44.9 % and 11.7 %, in Figure 6(a).
+In other words, the value of p{\min} is similar in both prediction methods, but the value of r{\min} in the second method is lower than that in the first.
+Comparing the results presented in Figures 6(a) and 6(b), it is clear that a stronger correlation exists between the Δf sign sequence and the expected index movement.
+Therefore, one can infer that the Δf sign sequence provides a more reliable indication of the index movement than the ΔI sign sequence and is therefore more suitable for prediction purposes.
 This result is the same as that found for the Hang Seng stock index.

-As discussed earlier in relation to Fig. 3(c), Wei and Huang reported that the mathematical signs of R_f and R could be used to predict the price movements of the SSEC index [4].
+As discussed earlier in relation to Figure 3(c), Wei and Huang reported that the mathematical signs of R_f and R could be used to predict the price movements of the SSEC index [4].
 The following discussions consider whether this finding is also applicable to the TAIEX index.
-Figure 6(c) summarizes the results obtained for the conditional probability p(j'|+) and ratio r(j) for the current TAIEX data for the four possible combinations of R and R_f .
-Wei and Huang argued that when R>0 and $R_f>0$ (corresponding to case "++" in Fig. 6(c)), the price will decrease.
-From Fig. 6(c), it can be seen that the conditional probability associated with "++" is 50.5%.
-In other words, when R>0 and $R_f>0$, the present results indicate that there is a slight probability that the TAIEX price index will increase.
+Figure 6(c) summarizes the results obtained for the conditional probability p(j'|+) and the ratio r(j) for the current TAIEX data for the four possible combinations of R and R_f .
+Wei and Huang argued that when R > 0and $R_f > 0$ (corresponding to case "++" in Figure 6(c)), the price will decrease.
+From Figure 6(c), it can be seen that the conditional probability associated with "++" is 50.5 %.
+In other words, when R > 0 and $R_f > 0$, the present results indicate that there is a slight probability that the TAIEX price index will increase.
 It seems that this result contradicts that reported for the SSEC.
-For the case where R<0 and $R_f>0$ (corresponding to "-+"in Fig. 6(c)), Wei and Huang argued that the signal was ambiguous and thus the probability of a price increase was around 50%.

-In Fig. 6(c), it can be seen that the conditional probability for "-+" is 49.5%, which is indeed close to 50%.
+For the case where R < 0 and $R_f > 0$ (corresponding to "-+"in Figure 6(c)), Wei and Huang argued that the signal was ambiguous; thus the probability of a price increase was around 50 %.
+In Figure 6(c), it can be seen that the conditional probability for "-+" is 49.5 %, which is indeed close to 50 %.
 It thus seems that the two markets are similar.
-Given the conditions of R < 0 and $R_f < 0$ (corresponding to "-" in Fig. 6(c)), Wei and Huang stated that the price index would increase.
-However, Fig. 6(c) shows that the conditional probability for this condition is 48.8%, which suggests that the TAIEX will actually decrease.
-Finally, for R > 0 and $R_f < 0$ (corresponding to "+-" in Fig. 6(c)), Wei and Huang again argued that the price would increase.
-This result is consistent with that shown in Fig. 6(c), in which the conditional probability of a price increase given conditions of "+-" is found to be 55.7%.
-Therefore, the results obtained for the TAIEX index are not entirely consistent with those presented in the SSEC index in Shanghai.
+Given the conditions of R < 0and $R_f < 0$ (corresponding to "--" in Figure 6(c)), Wei and Huang stated that the price index would increase.
+However, Figure 6(c) shows that the conditional probability for this condition is 48.8 %, which suggests that the TAIEX will actually decrease.
+Finally, for R > 0and $R_f < 0$ (corresponding to "+-" in Figure 6(c)), Wei and Huang again argued that the price would increase.
+This result is consistent with that shown in Figure 6(c), in which the conditional probability of a price increase given conditions of "+-" is found to be 55.7 %.
+Therefore, the results obtained for the TAIEX index are not entirely consistent with those present in the SSEC index in Shanghai.

-4. CONCLUSION
+IV.
+CONCLUSION